 - We have an extensive documentation, read it carefully.
-You can't just skip parts of it. - We have a mailing list archive, search through it for previous threads where your same problem could have been already addressed and solved. - We have a blog, read it. - We have lot of users producing content on Internet, Google it. - Spend some of your own time trying fixing the issues before asking ours, you might even get to learn and understand Cuckoo better.
+You can't just skip parts of it. - We have a mailing list archive, search through it for previous threads where your same problem could have been already addressed and solved. - We have a Community platform for asking questions, use it. - We have lot of users producing content on Internet, Google it. - Spend some of your own time trying fixing the issues before asking ours, you might even get to learn and understand Cuckoo better.